Are you looking for a list of Tumblr alternatives? I’ve listed and reviewed the best blogging platforms you can use instead of Tumblr.

 - Select which WordPress user should be listed as the author of imported posts and click “Import This Blog”

-Tumblr – summary
+Tumblr – summary of pros and cons

-It makes it easy for people to follow other people and post their own short updates, pictures, videos and quotes in a very simple interface.
+It makes it easy for people to follow other people and post their own short updates, pictures, videos, and quotes in a very simple interface.

-- Tumblr is all about curation of content – you go to explore, like, repost and share content other people have created
+- Tumblr is all about the curation of content – you go to explore, like, repost and share content other people have created

 - Posts are normally short, don’t have too many words but include a lot of visual and multimedia aspects such as images and videos

-- It allows you to follow and connect with like minded people
+- It allows you to follow and connect with like-minded people

-- The process of buying and setting up your own domain name cannot be done directly from Tumblr interface but can be done via a domain registrar
+- Your domain name is something like yoursite.tumblr.com.
+The process of buying and setting up your own domain name cannot be done directly from.
+Tumblr interface but can be done via a domain registrar

 - There is a decent range of different design themes – some free, some premium